zfuller/pihole/README.md

 ```

 ### Required Variables
-#### pihole_setupvars_WEBPASSWORD
+#### pihole_setupvars_webpassword
-You will need to generate a admin password for the `pihole_setupvars_WEBPASSWORD` variable, password is hashed with sha256 twice.
+You will need to generate a admin password for the `pihole_setupvars_webpassword` variable, password is hashed with sha256 twice.
 You can genearte a password with the following shell command.

 With the password in a file (reccomended).
 ```shell